up

 Since nobody can calculate interference integrals in the head, a software had to be developed.
 This was consequently called "Bio-Interface".
 It should generate time functions from bitmaps, be able to calculate interference integrals from time functions, and be able to record time functions.
 In addition, channel data had to be displayed and time functions had to be inverted in order to be able to calculate in a reflective/ non-reflective manner (projection/ reconstruction).
 This minimal range of functions was required in order to be able to test the tool on itself.

 When it became clear that there was no way of obtaining qualitatively suitable, high-channel spiky recordings from nerve fibers, on the other hand, the "Bio-Interface" had created the first acoustic images, the name was neutralized in early 1996 and renamed to "PSI-Tools" (Parallel and Serial Interference Tools).
-The era of acoustic images and films began.
+The era of first acoustic images and films began.
 The work on neural networks was slowly fading.

 1998 PSI-Tools was further developed and focused on acoustic images only, from around 2000 it was called "NoiseImage".
 It received a USB-camera connection for the automatic superimposition of the acoustic image on the optical image, but other options, such as the time reversal of the channel data or the various calculation algorithms were omitted.

-Fig.25: Bio-Interface - first tool with which the first interference integrals were calculated and which developed the first acoustic images and films (Sabine Höfs and Gerd Heinz).
+Fig.19-1: Bio-Interface - first tool with which the first interference integrals were calculated and which developed the first acoustic images and films (Sabine Höfs and Gerd Heinz).
 The pink marked way from right to left shows the channel data synthesis.
 The neon-yellow path below shows from left to right the development of images from measured channel data.

 The interference transformation can be carried out in a detector space with an arbitrarily selectable channel arrangement.
 Bio-Interface/PSI-Tools could calculate the laterally correct (but time-inversive) interference reconstruction.
 To calculate mirrored interference projections, the channels could be time-inverted with the tool.